/*

 const serverWorkerResetThreshold = 1 << 16

-// serverWorkers blocks on a *transport.Stream channel forever and waits for
+// serverWorker blocks on a *transport.ServerStream channel forever and waits

-// data to be fed by serveStreams.
-This allows different requests to be
+// for data to be fed by serveStreams.
+This allows multiple requests to be

 // processed by the same goroutine, removing the need for expensive stack